keithalewis/papers/ts.md

 [TypeScript](http://www.typescriptlang.org)
-is a strict superset of ECMAScript 2015 that allows you to express type constraints using interfaces and classes and create static or dynamically loadable modules.
+is a strict superset of ECMAScript 2015 that allows you to express type constraints using interfaces and classes, and create static or dynamically loadable modules.
 It generates portable, and readable,
 JavaScript (EC3 or EC5) code.